-Mr. Jorge Moreira da Silva was appointed Director of the Development Co-operation Directorate (DCD) effective from 1st November 2016.
+Mr. Jorge Moreira da Silva is since 1st November 2016 the Director of the Development Co-operation Directorate (DCD) at OECD.

 From 2013 to 2015, he was Portugal’s Minister of Environment, Energy and Spatial Planning.
-Prior to this Ministerial position, Mr. Moreira da Silva served as Senior Financial Advisor and Programme Manager Climate Change at UNDP’s Bureau for Development Policy (2009-2012); Senior Advisor to the President of Portugal (2006-2009); and Secretary of State for Science and Higher Education and Secretary of State for Environment and Spatial Planning (2003-2005).
-He served as a Member of the European Parliament and standing draftsman on climate change from 1999 to 2003.
-As Member of the European Parliament, he was the author of the political agreement on the EU Emissions Trading Directive in 2003.
+Prior to this Ministerial position, Mr. Moreira da Silva served as Senior Environmental Finance Advisor and Programme Manager on Climate Change Innovative Finance at UNDP’s Bureau for Development Policy (2009-2012); Senior Advisor to the President of Portugal (2006-2009); Secretary of State for Science and Higher Education (2003-2004); Secretary of State for Environment and Spatial Planning (2004-2005); Member of the Portuguese Parliament (1995-99; 2005-2006; 2015-16); and Member of the European Parliament (1999-2003).
+As Member of the European Parliament, he was the Standing Draftsman on climate change and he authored the Report and the political agreement on the EU GHG Emissions Trading Directive in 2003.

-Mr. Moreira da Silva graduated from the Universidade do Porto with a degree in Electrical and Computer Engineering and holds a postgraduate degree in Senior Management from the AESE-IESE Business School, Navarra University, Spain.
+Mr. Moreira da Silva graduated from the University of Porto with a degree in Electrical and Computer Engineering and holds a postgraduate degree in Senior Management from the AESE-IESE Business School, Navarra University, Spain.